Russians in Kazakhstan: Soviet period

 Russians of Kazakhstan together with other ethnic groups of the region suffered heavily during the Russian Civil War and Collectivisation in the USSR and endured repeated famines and unrest.
 In 1918-1931 Basmachi Revolt affected areas of southern Kazakh SSR often taking a form of an ethnic conflict between Russian and Ukrainian farmers and native Muslim nomads.
 Thousands of Russian settlers are thought to have been killed by the Kazakhs in the violence and this was followed by equally bloody reprisals against the nomadic population by the Red Army.

 The Kazakh Autonomous Soviet Socialist Republic was established as part of the RSFSR - the process was not straightforward and included disputes over territories.
 On 26 August 1920, the Soviet government issued a decree signed by Mikhail Kalinin and Vladimir Lenin "On the formation of the Autonomous Kyrgyz (Kazakh) Soviet Socialist Republic" in the RSFSR.
-The city of Orenburg, with its majorly Kazakh population, became the capital of the Kazakh Autonomous Republic.
+The city of Orenburg, with a majority Russian population, became the capital of the Kazakh Autonomous Republic.

 When it came to the formation of borders, there were many opponents to the inclusion of Akmola, Semipalatinsk and Ural regions in the KazASSR.
 Others, on the contrary, demanded to include the territories of the Omsk region, Barnaul district, Altai region of Russia and some parts of Central Asia into the structure of Kazakhstan.
 The expediency of the inclusion of Kustanay region into Kazakhstan was comprehensively proved in a note by Akhmet Baitursynov and Mukhamedjan Seralin.
 It was necessary to prove the necessity of inclusion of Akmola and Semipalatinsk regions.
 As strangely as it was, these territories, native to Kazakhs, belonged to Western Siberia.
 Thus, in 1920, the member of the Revcom Alikhan Yermekov in Moscow was at the reception of the leader of the state Vladimir Lenin.
 In the Kremlin, he made an important report "On the situation of the Kirghiz region in general, and on the issue of borders in particular".
 Thanks to this document, the Kazakh authorities managed to defend Akmola, Semipalatinsk and Atyrau regions.
 The republic included a 10-verst long strip along the Urals and Irtysh Rivers, where the Cossacks settled during the expansion of Tsarist Russia.